 In the Thieves' Guild questline, Karliah sounding like she's seconds from bursting into tears whilst she says her final goodbye to Gallus' spirit.

 In Dragonborn, players of Bloodmoon re-encounter Isobel, Etienne and Fallaise, the three helpful Glenmoril Witches from that game who helped the Nerevarine cure their lycanthropy.
 Unfortunately, it seems that the centuries haven't been kind to them.
 When the Dragonborn encounters them, they've been twisted into a group of hostile Hagravens.

-Wyndelius Gatharian in Shroudhearth Barrow.
-He went in to find a treasure pulling a scooby-doo by using an potion to give him the appearance of and make people think he was a ghost.
+Wyndelius Gatharian in Shroudhearth Barrow is a sad case.
+He went in to find a treasure, pulling a Scooby-Doo villain caper by using a potion to give him the appearance of and make people think he was a ghost.
 But he slowly lost his mind, either from a negative side effect of the potion or from searching without success for over a year (or both).
-According to his journal his memories were slowly deteriorating until he was certain he was a real ghost guarding the barrow.
-Forgetting why he was even there in the first place.
-What's more, after you defeat him you can learn that the key to the lock he had been guarding so jealously was right there in the hands of an innkeeper just down the road from the barrow (and would have gladly given it to him if he had just asked).
+According to his journal, his memories deteriorated until he was certain he was a real ghost guarding the barrow, forgetting why he was even there in the first place.
+What's more, after you defeat him you can learn that the key to the lock he had been guarding so jealously was right there in the hands of an innkeeper just down the road from the barrow, who probably would have gladly given it to him if he had just asked.
 Grave robber or not, you can't help but feel sorry for him.

 Tel Mithryn's mycologist, Elynea Mothren, is old enough that she was a little girl during the Red Year.
 The last memory she has of her mother is her putting little Elynea on a crowded boat away from burning Vvardenfell.